People with a herd mentality tend to adopt other people’s beliefs, opinions, and behaviors rather than being unique.

 Be aware of your surroundings

-If you want to know if your group has been taken over by the herd mentality, ask the following questions.
+Ask the following questions if you want to know if your group has been taken over by the herd mentality.

 - Does everyone accept everything the “leader” tells them as a fact without question?